Rochester Christian University

-Rochester University (formerly Rochester College) is a private Christian college in Rochester Hills, Michigan.
+Rochester Christian University, legally Rochester University before 2024, is a private Christian college in Rochester Hills, Michigan, United States.
 It was founded by members of the Churches of Christ in 1959.

-Rochester University is primarily undergraduate (though it offers some graduate programs, such as a Master of Religious Education program) and includes both residential and commuting student populations.
+Rochester Christian University is primarily undergraduate-focused and offers some graduate programs, such as a Master of Religious Education program.
 It also offers a degree completion program for adult students.

 History

 In 1954, members of the Churches of Christ formed a board of trustees to establish an educational institution in the North Central region of the United States.
 After months of consideration, the board decided to establish a liberal arts college and purchased a country estate in Rochester Hills, Michigan, for a campus site.
 In September 1959, the college opened as North Central Christian College, retaining that name until 1961.